SophieQA/Ada-E-Commerce-Product-Service/README.md

 ```

 ### 4. Create a table in DynamoDB
 Navigate to the DynamoDB console in AWS and create a table.
+The table will be used to store product information.
+We suggest using the following names:

+Table name: `products`
+Partition key: `product_key`

 ### 5. Set up environment variables